winniwinter/hawtio/hawtio-web/src/main/webapp/app/forms/doc/developer.md

 ### Showing or hiding controls dynamically

-Use the **control-group-attributes** or **control-attributes** object to add ng-hide / ng-show expressions to controls to dynamically show/hide them based on the entity's values. e.g. to conditionally hide the entire control-group div with label and control use this:
+Use the **control-group-attributes** or **control-attributes** object to add ng-hide / ng-show expressions to controls to dynamically show/hide them based on the entity's values. e.g. to conditionally hide the entire form-group div with label and control use this:

     properties: {
       foo: {